MaxOhn/PP-Generator/Readme.md

-Small [osu!](https://osu.ppy.sh/home) discord bot written in Java on IntelliJ as Maven project.
+PP-Generator is an [osu!](https://osu.ppy.sh/home) discord bot written in Java on IntelliJ as Maven project.

 I honestly don't expect anyone to get this one running on their PC but feel free to browse through whatever I did :)